-Convention deadlines

-As announced previously, all amendments to be considered during the 70th Biennial Convention Aug.
-15-19 must arrive in my office by June 15.
-In addition, only resolutions received in my office by June 15 will be printed in the Resolutions and Amendments book.
+Convention deadlines-As announced previously, all amendments to be considered during the 72nd Biennial Convention Aug.
+17-21 must arrive in my office by June 17.
+In addition, only resolutions received in my office by June 17 will be printed in the resolutions and amendments book.
 Resolutions properly submitted after that date may still be presented to the delegates at the convention.
-Delegate registration closes on June 15 as well.
-Branches wishing to sell items during the convention must contact my office no later than April 18 to secure guidelines and forms.
-The completed forms must be returned to Headquarters by May 2.
+Delegate registration closes on June 18 as well.
+Branches wishing to sell items in the designated branch sales area during the convention must contact my office to secure guidelines and forms.
+The completed forms must be returned to Headquarters by June 18.